svenauhagen/paypal-plus-plugin/README.md

 When working with JavaScript, you'll probably want to have `grunt watch` running to transpile ES6 JS

+Important!
+We require the composer package 'Mozart' to move the PayPal SDK into our own namespace This has to be installed globally to create new releases, so please run `composer global require coenjacobs/mozart`

 ## Create a new release

 We're using composer's autoloader.
 So when developing, you probably have all of its devDependencies loaded and added to the autoloader.